abbycabs/mozfest-repo-template/CONTRIBUTING.md

 ## How to submit changes

+Explain how you want contributors to propose changes.
+For an example GitHub workflow, see Node.js's [instructions for code contributions](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-contributions).

 ## How to report bugs

+Ask your contributors to stay on the lookout for can any potential issue that might cause problems for the project.
+These could be problems in code (if you’re creating software), content omissions or copy errors (if you’re creating a learning resource), or any issues with the functionality or design of your project.

+Most projects invite all contributors to report bugs, so "debugging" or fixing problems happens quickly and with the input of the community.
+Take a look at [Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) for how to teach people to report bugs to your project.

 ## Communication channels

 Do you have a chat room or email list you use to discuss this project?
 List them all here!
+Provide clear contact info, and outline the process for getting in touch, for anyone with questions.